yujiri8/yujiri.xyz/software/gold.md

 # Misc

-`import module [as name]` tells the language about another file that needs to be loaded.
+* `import module [as name]` tells the language about another file that needs to be loaded.
 The module name can be the name of a package to find in a library directory, or a filesystem path.
+Its contents will be namespaced.

+	Importing a file never runs code - all execution is traceable to `main`.

-`exit Int` - exit the process with the given status.
+* `exit Int` - exit the process with the given status.

 * There are no variadic functions, just take lists as arguments.

 * You can have multiple functions with the same name if they have different type signatures.
 As long as the calls aren't ambiguous.

+* Binary operators can be given behavior on custom types because they're aliases for functions.
+For example, `+` is `_add`.

 * `STDIN`, `STDOUT`, `STDERR`, `ARGS`, and `ENV` are available as global names without imports.